Wine tours in New York with City Wine Tours NYC

 Just a quick note about the SoHo area in New York City.
 You can find the neighborhood in lower Manhattan, and its name refers to the area ‘south of Houston Street’.
 It east and west boundaries are constantly in dispute, so I won’t attempt to offer one!

 The main thing you need to know is that SoHo is the place for shopping.

 From upscale stores to independent boutique and chain brands, it’s all here.
 The loft style spaces were once popular with artists in the city.
 Now, it’s a shopper’s dream.

 Tucked in between the many shops in SoHo are equally excellent bars and restaurants.
 On the City Wine Tours NYC, your expert tour guide takes you to some of the best in the local area.

 What to expect on the SoHo tour

-Galli — New York City wine tours
+Galli — wine tours in New York

 Our guide, Amy, was there to greet us, and the other people joining the tour.
 Group sizes are intimate (8 to 12 people), and a perfect number to be able to listen and ask questions.